kognetiks/kognetiks-chatbot/README.md

 ## Your Journey Towards an Interactive Website Begins!

-With Chatbot ChatGPT installed, you're now equipped to offer a more dynamic, engaging, and responsive experience to your website visitors.
+With Kognetiks Chatbot installed, you're now equipped to offer a more dynamic, engaging, and responsive experience to your website visitors.

 ## Frequently Asked Questions